w3f/polkadot-wiki/docs/learn/learn-governance.md

 winning voter's tokens are locked.
 If the voters on the losing side of the referendum believe that the outcome will have negative effects, their tokens are transferrable so they will not be locked into the decision.
 Moreover, winning proposals are autonomously enacted only after the enactment delay period.

+#### Voting on a referendum (governance v2)

+In Gov2, proposals that are mot approved after
+{{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}
+days are considered rejected by default and the Decision Deposit is refunded.
+If the proposal managed to become and remain passing for the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period.
+The Enactment Period is specified when the referendum is proposed but is also subject to a minimum value based on the Track.
+More powerful tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.

 #### Voluntary Locking